tom-howard/ros/docs/COM2009/la1/week2.md

 It can therefore only move **linearly** in the **x**-axis (*Forwards/Backwards*) and **angularly** in the **z**-axis (*Yaw*).

-It's also worth noting (while we're on the subject of motion!) that our TurtleBot3 Waffles have **maximum velocity limits**, which were also defined in the ["Introducing the Robots" page](/about/robots/#tb3).
+It's also worth noting (while we're on the subject of motion) that our TurtleBot3 Waffles have **maximum velocity limits**, which were also defined in the ["Introducing the Robots" page](/about/robots/#tb3).

-{{% nicenote note "Question" %}}
+!!! note "Question"
     What are the maximum velocity limits of our robots?
-{{% /nicenote %}}

 ### ROS Velocity Commands

 In the previous session you learnt how to [list all the topics that are currently active on a ROS system](../week1/#rostopic).
 Open up a new terminal instance now (**TERMINAL 2**) and use what you learnt previously to *list* all the topics that are active on the ROS network now, as a result of launching the Gazebo simulation earlier.

-{{% nicenote note "Question" %}}
+!!! note "Questions"
     1. Which topic in the list do you think could be used to control the velocity of the robot?
     2. Use the `rostopic info` command on the topic to find out more about it.
-{{% /nicenote %}}

 The topic you identified[^cmd_vel] should use a message of the `geometry_msgs/Twist` type.
 You'll have to send messages of this type to this topic in order to make the robot move.
 Use the `rosmsg` command ([as you did in Exercise 4 last week](../week1/#ex4)) to find out more about the format of this message[^rosmsg_info].